tbfe-de/mc-cppfor-ex/clock-05x/README.txt

 |                |    |                 |
 +----------------+    +-----------------+

-The imnterface ICounter` is implemented by `LimitCounter`, which subsequently defines the extension points and is USED AS PART of `OverflowCounter` (= Composition), which fills the extension points to implement the added behavior.
+The interface ICounter` is implemented by `LimitCounter`, which subsequently defines the extension points and is USED AS PART of `OverflowCounter` (= Composition), which fills the extension points to implement the added behavior.